dianping/cat/lib/_/preparations.md

     This directory is used for preserving debug logs, which can be very useful while debugging, **read and write** permission is also required.

-3. Create `/data/appdatas/cat/client.xml` with following contents.
+3. Create `/data/appdatas/cat/client.xml` with the following contents.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>